 UK Tech Nation Visa

-The Tech Nation Visa is a new initiative put forward by the Home Office to attract global talent to work in the UK’s digital technology sector.
+The Tech Nation Visa is an initiative put forward by the Home Office to attract global talent to work in the UK’s digital technology sector.
 The scheme is part of the Global Talent Visa in digital technology, which has no limits on the number of visas issued yearly.

-Eligibility requirements will mostly consider your own unique background, skills and achievements rather than listing out certain qualifications or conditions that must be met to qualify.
-It is open to employees and founders from technical and business backgrounds, and encompasses all sub-sectors of tech such as fintech, AI, cyber, games and more.
+Eligibility requirements will mostly consider your own unique background, skills, and achievements rather than listing certain qualifications or conditions that must be met to qualify.
+It is open to employees and founders from technical and business backgrounds and encompasses all sub-sectors of tech, such as fintech, AI, cyber, games, and more.

 Australia Recognised Graduate visa

 Nigerians who have graduated can consider relocating to Australia — which is renowned for its finance, professional services, and health services industries — for work.
-In this, there are various different types of visas available to you.
+Here, you’ll find various types of visas available to you.

 If you’ve recently graduated, you would probably be looking at the Graduate Work stream.
 This visa class is for international students who have graduated with skills and qualifications relevant to specific occupations Australia needs.
 The full list of requirements as well as the skilled occupation list are available for you to look at here.